Demiez/iot-configurator/README.md

 # External and internal types of indicators

 The terminology is mostly used to comprehend with understanding of indicators produced inside of the IoT Configurator (**internals**) and from outside of the system (**externals**).
 The aim here stays for possibility of integration with other/external Edge systems.
 In architectural plane IoT system is not isolated, so creating a basis for externals is logical.
 The external indicator is also supposed to have unpublished state, which leads to possibility to use it like placeholder for future external data (from MQTT or RMQ brokers).
-Internals meanwhile are required to have both root and target (at least default one).
+Internals meanwhile are required to have both sensor and publisher (at least default one).

 # Single API